 - Student Curriculum Vitae (via form)

-- Summary of thesis research project (up to 1000 words)
+- Summary of thesis research project by the students (up to 600 words)

-All nominees will be notified as to the selection committee’s decision by 30 September 2019.
+All nominators are notified as to the selection committee’s decision by 30 September of the relevant year.

 Questions regarding the International Birnstiel Award should be addressed to Benedikt Mandl, IMP Head of Communications, via email: benedikt.mandl[at]imp.ac.at.